 We are ensuring that our pupils are able to think critically using curriculum opportunities.

 We teach about different religions.

 Assemblies focus on our Learning Values, which inherently promote British Values.

 We challenge and act strongly on any form of racism or prejudice, either by adults or children.

 We provide strong emotional and pastoral support.

-Keeping Children Safe in Education 2016 will be published on the 5th of September as a school team, governing body and in conjunction with our Local Authority we will revise all safeguarding policies and in school procedures to meet new requirements to ensure our policies are robust and central to our safeguarding culture.
-Staff have undergone update training on the 2nd and 4th of September.
-The child protection and safeguarding policies have been amended and are to be reviewed by staff at the next TA/SA and staff meetings and will be reviewed by the FGB from the 14th of September for approval at the full FGB on the 21st of September 2016.
-Our safeguarding policies have been approved and are in the policy section of the website as of the 27th September 2016.
-Our safeguarding and child protection policies are reviewed annually, with the most recent updated policy for 2017-18 in our safeguarding policy section of the website.
+Keeping Children Safe in Education 2016 iss currently being revised and is expected to be published in September as a school team, governing body and in conjunction with our Local Authority we will revise all safeguarding policies and in school procedures to meet new requirements to ensure our policies are robust and central to our safeguarding culture.
+Staff will have undergone update training at our INSET day in September.
+Our safeguarding and child protection policies are reviewed annually and our safeguarding policy section contains all of the current policies.
 All staff and DSLs have regular training and updates as required by policy changes both nationally and locally.